MicrosoftDocs/learn/learn-pr/azure/query-data-sentinel/resources/design-doc.md

 ### Resolution of module problem

-Contoso SecOps can now use Microsoft Sentinel Workbooks to provide interactive reports with graphs, charts, and tables, and to visualize their security data using advanced filtering.
+Contoso SecOps can now use Azure Sentinel Workbooks to provide interactive reports with graphs, charts, and tables, and to visualize their security data using advanced filtering.
 They can use these techniques to gain more insights into their data during their investigations.

 In this module, you learned about different workbook elements, and how to tune and visualize your data.
 You also learned how to define parameters using a new step, and then use those parameters to further filter your queries. <!-- We didn't have one of these sentences in Module 6.
 Can we make them consistent and either delete this "In this module, you've learned" pgph, or add one to Mod 6? -->